Non-Perturbative $S$-matrix Renormalization

 Equation \eqref{eq:flow_equation} (or \eqref{eq:flow_equation_tilde}) is our main result: a renormalization group flow equation analogous to the Wetterich equation but formulated in terms of a QFT functional that can be understood as the Wick-rotated generator of $S$-matrix elements.
-The two equations are equivalent, which follows from the exact relations between the respective generating functions summarized in~\autoref{fig:triangle}.
-However, each gives more direct access to different quantities: For the Wetterich equation these are correlation functions, whereas for \eqref{eq:flow_equation} these are $S$-matrix elements — see~\autoref{tab:comparison} for a more explicit comparison.
+The two equations are equivalent, which follows from the exact relations between the respective generating functions, see Figure 1 in the supplemental material.
+However, each gives more direct access to different quantities: For the Wetterich equation these are correlation functions, whereas for \eqref{eq:flow_equation} these are $S$-matrix elements — see Table I in the supplemental material for a more explicit comparison (For the most general renormalization flow equation see \cite{Wegner:1974sla}, and see \cite{Ihssen:2022xjv} for a summary of known flow equations derived thereof.). \\